Quick Start

 | Docker | Docker Engine 20.10+ and Docker Compose v2 |

-| Native package | A supported Python runtime, Python virtual-environment support (venv), pip, and MariaDB 10+ or MySQL 8.x |
+| Native package | A package matching your Linux distribution (uses its system Python), plus venv, pip, and MariaDB 10+ or MySQL 8.x |

 Offline wheels for native packages